rehatkathuria/SnappingSlider/README.md

 ```

 ## License & Other Boring Stuff
-Feel free to use it as you'd like.
-Credit is appreciated, but not required.
+Licensed under MIT.
 If you use the control somewhere, [do let me know](http://twitter.com/itskathuria).
 I'd love to see it out in the wild.